castorini/pyserini/docs/experiments-ltr-msmarco-passage-reranking.md

   --output runs/run.ltr.msmarco-passage.tsv
 ```

 Here, our model is trained to maximize MRR@10.

+Note that we can also train other models from scratch follow [training guide](experiments-ltr-msmarco-passage-training.md), and replace `--model` argument with your trained model dir.

 Inference speed will vary, on orca, it takes ~0.25s/query.